 - MCC (Master Certified Coach)

 - Continuing education: ICF organizes various workshops and conferences for its global network to help coaches stay up-to-date with industry standards and make new connections.
+To renew your certification every few years, you must acquire Continuing Education Credits by attending these events.

 How Do I Get an ICF-Accredited Coaching Certification?